Lawrence-le/portfolio/README.md

 **Associate Mechanical Engineer @ Creative Technology Limited**

-•	Improve designs and adapt to cost variations.
+•	Improve designs and adapt to cost variations
-•	Develop new products and packaging solutions.
+•	Develop new products and packaging solutions
-•	Prepare part and assembly drawings for tool release.
+•	Prepare part and assembly drawings for tool release
-•	Lead and conduct mechanical tooling and design reviews.
+•	Lead and conduct mechanical tooling and design reviews
-•	Create technical documentation.
+•	Create technical documentation
-•	Work with project team members from various functions.
+•	Work with project team members from various functions
-•	Coordinate with vendors for quotations and fabrication.
+•	Coordinate with vendors for quotations and fabrication
-•	Partner with suppliers and manufacturers for ongoing product quality and process improvements.
+•	Partner with suppliers and manufacturers for ongoing product quality and process improvements

 ***